Benzyl chloride: Preparation

 In this way, approximately 100,000 tonnes are produced annually.
 The reaction proceeds by the free radical process, involving the intermediacy of free chlorine atoms.
 Side products of the reaction include benzal chloride and benzotrichloride.

 Other methods of production exist, such as the Blanc chloromethylation of benzene.
 Benzyl chloride was first prepared from treatment of benzyl alcohol with hydrochloric acid.

 Uses and reactions

-Industrially, benzyl chloride is the precursor to benzyl esters, which are used as plasticizers, flavorants, and perfumes.
-Phenylacetic acid, a precursor to pharmaceuticals, is produced from benzyl cyanide, which in turn is generated by treatment of benzyl chloride with sodium cyanide.
-Quaternary ammonium salts, used as surfactants, are readily formed by alkylation of tertiary amines with benzyl chloride.
+Industrially, benzyl chloride is precursor to benzyl esters, which are used as plasticizers, flavorants, and perfumes.
+Quaternary ammonium salts, such as the benzalkonium chlorides used as surfactants, are produced by alkylation of tertiary amines with benzyl chloride.

-Benzyl ethers are often derived from benzyl chloride.
-Benzyl chloride reacts with aqueous sodium hydroxide to give dibenzyl ether.
-In organic synthesis, benzyl chloride is used to introduce the benzyl protecting group in reaction with alcohols, yielding the corresponding benzyl ether, carboxylic acids, and benzyl ester.

-Benzoic acid (C6H5COOH) can be prepared by oxidation of benzyl chloride in the presence of alkaline KMnO4: